-Civil & Islamic Marriage
+Civil & Islamic Marriage in Sydney

 This service means that I conduct a marriage that meets the legal requirements of the Australian government as well as the requirements of for a valid Islamic contract.
 This type of services entitles you to both a civil marriage certificate and an Islamic marriage certificate.